fang0119/Personal-Software-Projects/README.md

 # Personal-Projects
-This is a repository for some of my code and past projects, written in C++ and Python.
+This is a repository for some of my personal projects and code snippets, written in C++ and Python.